Nomad-Media/samples/nomad-samples/python/content_admin_api/Readme.md

 # Content Admin API Python
-Learning to use the Nomad API admin and contentDefinition path to update a user in Python
+Learning to use the Nomad API content and contentDefinition path to update a user in Python

 ## Admin and Content Definition API Sample Code